Long-term, aligned private equity

 The Board seeks to develop a strong and ongoing understanding with the Company’s shareholders.

-Throughout the year the Company’s Investment Advisor and Nominated Advisor (“Nomad”) meet with key shareholders to keep them informed of the Company’s progress.
+The Company’s annual and interim reports, regulatory announcements and website state the details of points of contact at the Investment Advisor, Administrator and Nominated Advisor (“Nomad”).
+Throughout the year the Company’s Investment Advisor and Nomad meet with key shareholders to keep them informed of the Company’s progress.
 Both these advisors report to the Board on these interactions regularly.

 The Company holds general meetings of its shareholders on an annual basis, where the annual report is presented to shareholders for their approval.
+Shareholders are invited to submit questions and comments for discussion at the meeting.
 The Board attends these meetings and is available to respond to or address any queries or concerns raised by attendees.

-Long-term success relies upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators and others).
+Long-term success relies upon good relations with a range of different stakeholder groups.

-The board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
+The board should periodically identify the company’s key stakeholders – for example, suppliers, customers, employees, communities, regulators, or others.
+The board should understand their needs, interests and expectations.

 ESO Compliance